Mikelew88/ChefNet/README.md

 # Data

 To create a labeled dataset of images of food, I scraped the recipes and user submitted photos of 17,000 recipes, totaling 230,000 user photos, from allrecipes.com.
-The scraper was run on an AWS instance and took about a day to run, massive speedups may be attributed to parallelizing and threading the scraping process.
+The scraper was run on an AWS instance and took about a day to run.
+Massive speedups may be attributed to parallelizing and threading the scraping process.
 Code is in the [Web Scrapers](/Scripts/Web_scrapers) folder under Scripts.

 ### Ingredient label wrangling